ABOUT US

 FREE first aid & cpr

-Do you have a disability?
+Are you a person with disability?

-Do you care for or support someone with a disability?
+Do you support a person with disability?

 Gain essential first aid skills with this nationally recognised course.
 Learn how to assess emergencies, provide CPR, use an AED, and manage injuries like burns, wounds, and fractures.